Wedrix/watchtower/README.md

     composer require wedrix/watchtower

-## Note for Symfony Users
+## Setup for Symfony

-There is an associated [Symfony Flex recipe](https://github.com/symfony/recipes-contrib/tree/main/wedrix/) for this package, that generates the initial bootstrap files that allow you to instantly access a GraphQL API for your service.
+There is an associated **Symfony Flex recipe** for this package, that generates the initial bootstrap files that allow you to instantly access a GraphQL API for your service.
 Kindly take note of the following changes made to your project folder before considering the install:

  1. Adds the controller **Watchtower/Controller.php** to the **Controller** directory
  2. Registers the route **/graphql** to point to Watchtower/Controller.php